WTCF: Sale of WTRM

 On February 6, 2013, Timber Ridge Ministries sold then-sister station WTRM to the American Family Association for $1.1 million.
-The sale was approved by the Federal Communications Commission (FCC) on March 28, 2013 and was closed on April 11, 2013.
-At 8:30 pm on April 11, 2013, WTRM officially switched to American Family Radio programming with "Southern Light" programming remaining online on a Timber Ridge Ministries owned website.
+The sale was approved by the Federal Communications Commission (FCC) on March 28, and was closed on April 11.
+At 8:30 pm on April 11, WTRM officially switched to American Family Radio programming with "Southern Light" programming remaining online on a Timber Ridge Ministries owned website.

 WTCF was not part of the sale and programming on WTCF was not affected.

 Sale of WTCF

-Alex Media, Inc. filed an Asset Purchase Agreement with the Federal Communications Commission (FCC) on July 5, 2013, beginning the process of selling WTCF to Timber Ridge Ministries for $650,000.
+Alex Media, Inc. filed an Asset Purchase Agreement with the Federal Communications Commission (FCC) on July 5, beginning the process of selling WTCF to Timber Ridge Ministries for $650,000.
 Alex Media had previously entered into an Option Agreement to sell WTCF to Timber Ridge Ministries for $650,000 back on June 25, 2012.
-An application to assign the WTCF license to Timber Ridge Ministries was filed on August 26, 2013, and was consummated on September 1, 2013.
+An application to assign the WTCF license to Timber Ridge Ministries was filed on August 26, and was consummated on September 1.

 Format Flip

-WTCF signed off its hybrid Contemporary Christian/Christian Rock/Christian Hip Hop after just 18 months on the air, switching to Southern Gospel as "Southern Light" at 12Noon on March 27, 2014.
+WTCF signed off its hybrid contemporary Christian/Christian rock/Christian hip hop after just 18 months on the air, switching to Southern Gospel as "Southern Light" at noon on March 27, 2014.
 The "Southern Light" format was previously heard on former sister-station WTRM.

-Sold Again
+Sold again

-On May 19, 2014, Educational Media Foundation (EMF) purchased WTCF, from owner Timber Ridge Ministries, for $425,000.
+On May 19, Educational Media Foundation (EMF) purchased WTCF, from owner Timber Ridge Ministries, for $425,000.
 Timber Ridge sold the station for $175,000 less than what they purchased it for in 2013.
 In its filing with the FCC, EMF announced plans to make WTCF an affiliate of their K-LOVE network.

-The FCC granted the sale of WTCF on July 2, 2014.
-Timber Ridge closed on a sale of nearby station, WVRS, on July 3, 2014.
+The FCC granted the sale of WTCF on July 2.
+Timber Ridge closed on a sale of nearby station, WVRS, on July 3.
 Four days later, the station began simulcasting its Southern Gospel format on WVRS.

-At 12:00am on August 1, the simulcast of WVRS and WTCF ended.
+At midnight on August 1, the simulcast of WVRS and WTCF ended.
 The Southern Gospel format remained on WVRS, with K-LOVE programming beginning on WTCF.
-The sale of WTCF to EMF was closed on September 2, 2014.
+The sale of WTCF to EMF was closed on September 2.